hapax/hapax.github.io/assets/simple-physics.md

 The fluid is made up of $\mathcal{N}$ particles at temperature
 $\mathcal{T}$, and we assume it is dilute enough to be described by the ideal gas law (Exercise 3).
-Now plonk some larger, visible particles into this fluid, say some pollen grains of radius $r$ and mass $m$.
+Now plonk some large, easily visible particles into this fluid, for instance pollen grains, of radius $r$ and mass $m$.
 The pollen grains will randomly collide with particles in the fluid, executing a random walk as they do so.
 Assuming the grain is much larger than the fluid particles, we can